 Netflix n’ chill?
 Only if it works.
 That’s why we don’t do a one-and-done test: we find out which servers (if any) actually work with Netflix and let you know, saving you time and headaches.

 Some VPNs crack down on P2P and torrenting.
 Some advocate for it directly.
 Others are sneaky about it.
 We get to the truth of the matter to make sure you can do what you like with the VPN you choose.

 8. Tested For DNS, IPv4, IPv6, and WebRTC Leaks

 TL; DR: IP leaks happen when your VPN fails to hide your actual IP as you browse.
 For example: if you went to load a geo-restricted show on Netflix, and the content was still blocked, your real IP might just have leaked.

 We strategically test common points of failure to see how the VPN stands up.

-9. We Grade Their Usability From 1 to 5
+9. We Graded Their Usability and User-Friendliness

 The most secure VPN in the world won’t be much help if it takes a degree in Computer Sciences to use properly.
 We look for things like setup time, user-friendly interfaces, and ease of configuration to get a sense for how accessible the VPN will be to the average user.